Brain tumor

 In 3 days, without leaving home.

-• Loss of strength.
+Loss of strength

 Do you have any of these symptoms?

+There is no known cause responsible for the occurrence of malignant brain tumours.
 Less than 5% of gliomas have a known family history.
-On the other hand, there are various degenerative brain diseases that predispose to gliomas.
+On the other hand, there are several degenerative brain diseases that predispose to gliomas.

-What is the prognosis of brain tumors?
+What is the prognosis of brain tumours?

-Low grade gliomas I and II.
-The factors of good prognosis are being less than 40 years old, tumour diameter less than 6 cm, the tumour not exceeding the midline, the histological type oligoastrocytoma and the absence of neurological deficits.
+Low-grade gliomas I and II.
+Good prognostic factors are being under 40 years of age, tumour diameter less than 6 cm, tumour not exceeding the midline, histological type oligoastrocytoma and absence of neurological deficits.
+Survival in these patients with high-grade tumours ranges from 9 to 2 years depending on the prognostic group.

-How is a brain tumor diagnosed?
+How is the brain tumour diagnosed?

 The Clínica Universidad de Navarra has a fluorescent microscope, a new technique which allows for the total removal of the tumor in more than 80% of the cases.